ymhzyj/DEAL-300K/README.md

 This repository serves as the official repository for DEAL-300K.
 It contains the DEAL-300K dataset along with other tools mentioned in the paper.
 The code and related pre-trained models will be released after the paper is accepted.

-If you have any question, please contact _zhangrui1997[at]stu.scu.edu.cn_.
-The paper will be released in few days.